dodona-edu/dodona-edu.github.io/en/news/2022-08-18-6-release-notes/README.md

 - Better handling in case a Dodona account already exists with a certain email adress
 - Use more readable usernames where possible
 - Renamed private account to personal account
-- Use smartschool identifiers instead of usernames
+- Use smartschool identifiers instead of usernames internally
 - Disable smartschool co-accounts
 - Several fixes for errors